-1.3 Principle no. 3: ESG integration - an inherent part of investment strategy governance
+2.3 Principle no. 3: ESG integration - an inherent part of investment strategy governance

-The responsible investment strategy is drafted by the Group's Investment department and the Corporate Social Responsibility (CSR) department, in conjunction with the Group Risk department.
+The responsible investment strategy is drafted by the Group's Investment division and the Corporate Social Responsibility (CSR) division, in conjunction with the group risk division.